 Take in the ever-changing landscapes and culture of Bolivia on this two-week itinerary.
 You'll start with a trip out to Samaipata, an archaeological and geological site in the Andean midlands.
 Explore the city in Cochabamba, then return to nature with canyon treks and caverns in Torotoro National Park.
 Scope out historical architecture in Sucre and Cayara before you finish your trip with the famed Uyuni Salt Flats.

-This exciting itinerary will take you through some of Bolivia's most varied landscapes.
-You'll begin the journey in Santa Cruz and transfer to the cultural patrimony city of Samaipata.
-The journey continues in La Paz before a week of natural wonders, as you travel to the Uyuni Salt Flats, visit Eduardo Avaroa Natural Reserve, and cross over to Chile to traverse the otherworldly Atacama Desert.
+This exciting itinerary will take you through some of South America's most beautiful landscapes.
+You'll begin the journey in Santa Cruz and the historic settlement of Samaipata, then continue to high-altitude La Paz.
+Then enjoy a week of exploring natural wonders, traveling to the Uyuni Salt Flats, seeing flamingos in the wild at Eduardo Avaroa Andean Fauna National Reserve, and crossing over to Chile to see the otherworldly Atacama Desert.

 Challenge yourself on one Bolivia's most epic treks through the Cordillera Real, which boasts incredible landscapes.
 The journey will start with two exciting days in La Paz, Bolivia's administrative capital and the highest capital in the world.
 You will get ready for trekking through the mountains by walking down from the top to the bottom of the city, hitting some exciting landmarks and local markets.
 You will then spend the next three days on an alternative Inca Trail.
 Enjoy the dramatic mountain scenery and pass through small towns that will give you a feel of Bolivia's Andean culture.